montag451/spnego-proxy/README.md

 are done.
 If you feel adventurous or you don't like using binaries not compiled by you, you can compile the binary from sources.
 To do so, you need to install the [Go toolchain](https://golang.org/dl/).
-Once the go toolchain is installed on your machine, execute `go get -u github.com/montag451/spnego-proxy`.
+Once the go toolchain is installed on your machine, execute `go install github.com/montag451/spnego-proxy@latest`.
 The binary will be installed in the `bin` directory of your `GOPATH` (use `go env GOPATH` to find out the value of `GOPATH` on your machine)

 # Usage #